apache/flink/docs/content/docs/deployment/elastic_scaling.md

 - **Streaming jobs only**: The first version of Adaptive Scheduler runs with streaming jobs only.
 When submitting a batch job, we will automatically fall back to the default scheduler.
 - **No support for [local recovery]({{< ref "docs/ops/state/large_state_tuning">}}#task-local-recovery)**: Local recovery is a feature that schedules tasks to machines so that the state on that machine gets re-used if possible.
 The lack of this feature means that Adaptive Scheduler will always need to download the entire state from the checkpoint storage.
 - **No support for partial failover**: Partial failover means that the scheduler is able to restart parts ("regions" in Flink's internals) of a failed job, instead of the entire job.
 This limitation impacts only recovery time of embarrassingly parallel jobs: Flink's default scheduler can restart failed parts, while Adaptive Scheduler will restart the entire job.
-- **Unused slots**: If the max parallelism for slot sharing groups is not equal, slots offered to Adaptive Scheduler might be unused.
 - Scaling events trigger job and task restarts, which will increase the number of Task attempts.

 ## Adaptive Batch Scheduler